apmuthu/obxtar/README.md

 * Any modifications to these scripts will be in appropriate folders
 * These changes are not in any way supported or endorsed by the official BlueQuartz or BlueOnyx teams
 * Use content and code here at your own risk
-* BX 520x series is not supported currently as the new theme relies on CodeIgniter - too slow, too heavy.
+* BX 520x series is experimental currently as the new theme relies on CodeIgniter - too slow, too heavy.

 ## Versions
 ### BQ5102R